hendriau/Summix_manuscript/summix_data/Summix_DataDictionary.md

 | ref_AF_sas_1000G | Allele frequencies for continental reference South Asian population (1000 Genomes) |
 | ref_AF_eas_1000G | Allele frequencies for continental reference East Asian population (1000 Genomes) |
 | ref_AF_iam_1000G | Allele frequencies for continental reference Indigenous American population |

+The remaining allele frequency vectors are from the genome aggregation database (gnomAD), with various forms of stratification.
+For a full breakdown of the population tags and groupings present, we refer to the [gnomAD website descriptions here](https://gnomad.broadinstitute.org/news/2018-10-gnomad-v2-1/)